OlivierHK/Alto_UltraP_Mezzanine_V2.0-/README.md

 ```
 ## Firmwares

 Firmwares installation/update can only be done if mezzanine plugged on an Alto system BackPlane.
-Procedure can be find on the AltoP platform Firmwares' [Folder](https://github.com/OlivierHK/Alto_UltraP_Board_V1.0/tree/main/Firmwares).
+Procedure and files can be find on the AltoP platform Firmwares' [Folder](https://github.com/OlivierHK/Alto_UltraP_Board_V1.0/tree/main/Firmwares).
 There is two:

 - Power Controller TPS53681 6+2 Phases for the VCCINT, VCCIO_BRAM of the FPGA:
   - Via PMBUS and TI PMBUS dongle plugged to the backplane.
   - Via PMBUS and Arduino, using [AltoP_SysCtrlMon](https://github.com/OlivierHK/AltoP_SysCtrlMon) tool.
 - FPGA Bitstream:
-  - Via AMD JTAG Programing Dongle plugged on the JTAG port of the BackPlane for flashing FPGA or writing QSPI FLash memory
+  - Via AMD JTAG Programing Dongle plugged on the JTAG port of the BackPlane for flashing FPGA or writing QSPI FLash memory.
-  - Via USB cable and embedded JTAG programming cable for flashing FPGA or writing QSPI FLash memory.
+  - Via the USB cable and the embedded JTAG programming cable for flashing FPGA or writing QSPI FLash memory.
   - New interface (to be implemented on the backplane V2.0) to write the QSPI Flash memory via the Arduino.

 ## Product Delivery

-The board has been valided already and working full time since Early 2025:
+The board has been valided already and working full time @300W since Early 2025:
 ![Mezzanine_V2 0](https://github.com/user-attachments/assets/6f760b17-e291-44ea-aef2-f8fb70d67586)

 ## Design Files